siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-09-29-man-in-the-middle-mitm-attacks-a-comprehensive-guide.md

 ---

 In the realm of cybersecurity, few threats are as insidious and potentially devastating as the Man-in-the-Middle (MITM) attack.
-This blog post aims to provide a thorough understanding of MITM attacks, their mechanisms, potential impacts, and ways to protect against them.
+This article aims to provide a thorough understanding of MITM attacks, their mechanisms, potential impacts, and ways to protect against them.